loomnugget/js-3d-experiment/README.md

 # 3D Physics Engine

 ## Summary
-This project is a 3D engine from scrach, inspired by a desire to undertand how beautiful UI elements and particle effects were created.
+Implementing a 3D physics engine from scracth was inspired by a desire to undertand how beautiful UI elements and particle effects were created.
 My main goal was to gain a deeper understanding of how to create cool 3D experiences by learning the math behind it all.
-I began this project largely as a way to learn programming and plan to expand this into a larger library of 3D experiences and data visualizations.
+I began this project largely as a way to learn programming and plan to expand this into a larger library of interactive 3D experiences and data visualizations.

 The sample consists of a variety of different rotating polyhedra and starfields with some basic physics effects.
 To run the sample:
 ```npm install```